evaherbst/Blender_remeshing_guide/README.md

 ### Full Remeshing
 Instead of cleaning your mesh (see below) you can just remesh the entire mesh.
 This is useful but might also cause loss of thin structures, geometry etc. Therefore, if you choose this option, carefully check your model to ensure no features have been smoothed over.
 If your mesh has big holes the remesher doesn't work well, so fix those first.
 Small holes can be ok (for example if you are trying to merge two objects and there is a small gap between them), but in those cases be sure to check that area of the mesh afterwards because it may need some adjustments such as smoothing.
 The voxel remesher is especially useful for combining multiple meshes into one manifold object.

 **UPDATE:** I did some test comparing the results of remeshing with desired voxel size versus remeshing at higher resolution and then decimating.
 Remeshing to desired voxel size sometimes obscures features.
 Remeshing at higher resolution (e.g. smaller voxel size than you want in the end) followed by decimating is a better way to preserve these features.
 However, the decimated meshes usually have a less even face distribution (e.g. larger face size differences and sharp triangles).
 For an even face distribution, see tips on the remeshing tools within the Sculpt Tool below.

-**UPDATE 2:** The remeshing options within the Sculpt Tool work even better especially if you want to create a triangular mesh.
+**UPDATE 2:** The remeshing options within the Sculpt Tool (see below) work even better especially if you want to create a triangular mesh.

 **Voxel Remesher** (creates quad mesh)
 In object mode, press F3 to bring up the search bar, then type in "voxel remesh".
 The voxel remesher will create a new mesh based on the volume of your old mesh, ensuring even vertex spacing (which is really useful for FEA analyses).